Clemson University Tiger Band

-The band performs during every halftime show for the Clemson football team, traveling to as many away games as possible, as well as participating in several post-season events, including Champ Sports, Peach, Humanitarian, Gator, Independence, Citrus, Hall of Fame and Orange Bowl games.
+The band performs halftime shows for every Clemson football home game, traveling to as many away games as possible, including their annual matchup against South Carolina where they share the halftime field with the Carolina Band.
+The Tiger Band also has participated in several post-season events, including Champ Sports, Peach, Humanitarian, Gator, Independence, Citrus, Hall of Fame and Orange Bowl games.
 The Color Guard also performs during the off-season as the Clemson Winterguard.
 The team participates in competitions through the winter and early spring.

 The Tiger Twirlers, Tiger Dancers, and Color Guard are important members of the Tiger Band, and they perform any time the full band is performing together.
 This includes pep rallies, pre-game and halftime performances at home games, some away games, the First Friday Parade, bowl games, and other major performances.
 The Tiger Twirlers, Tiger Dancers, and Color Guard are a large part of the visual component of the Tiger Band's performance, and they bring more excitement to the show.